 Anna and her friends have always wanted to go to a restaurant called ‘Fäviken,’ located in the middle of nowhere in Sweden.
 It takes about six months to get a reservation and the winter menu is general considered superior so we ended up eating there at the beginning of February, possibly the coldest time of the year.
 In fact, we were constantly checking the weather leading up to our trip and at one point it was -22°C (-7.6°F)!
 Fortunately it didn’t get quite that cold while we were there, but it was still freezing during our little adventure that would take us through the UK, Denmark and Sweden.
 It was also a trip that would begin only two days after the arrival of Kermit.

 Anyone who knows us personally would be aware that we have wanted a dog for quite some time and we purchased one when we were in Australia over Christmas.
 We had already decided on the name because Kermit the Dog just seemed so stupid that we liked it.
 What we weren’t anticipating was the fact that we would end up with a dog that would be one-quarter pug, three-quarters French bulldog, rendering her Kermit the Frug.
-Yes, it’s a female with a male name, but nobody seems to be aware of what gender they are now anyway, so it shouldn’t be too emotionally scarring for her.
+Yes, it’s a female with a male name, but I’m sure she won’t mind.

 We bought Kermit a couple of days after Christmas from a breeder in Munro, Victoria, but she was only two-and-a-half months old at the time.
 She needed to have her final round of vaccinations at three-months old and couldn’t fly for two weeks after that, meaning she would arrive on our doorstep only two days before we were due to fly out on our trip.
 Fortunately she is a little bit cute so we had plenty of volunteers to stay at our place and pick up her poop for the week.
 Our friends Haruka and Elaine took on the task and did a brilliant job while we were away and we owe them both, big time!
 So, why am I going on about our dog so much?
 Because she does factor into this story.